 Today we will sail out to the hidden port of Pomena, on the Island of Mljet, located on the south of the Adriatic coast.
 This beautiful island is situated south of the Pelješac peninsula from which it is divided by the Mljet channel.
 It was discovered by ancient Greco-Roman geographers, who wrote the first records and descriptions around 6th century BC.

-After lunch we will explore a historical spot on Mljet, one of the islands “lost” at sea and not easily reached alone.
+We will explore a historical spot on Mljet, one of the islands “lost” at sea and not easily reached alone.
 Portions of this island are National Park, including the Big Lake, Small Lake, and Soline Bay.
-As we hike along pine-shaded paths we will come upon the island’s unique saltwater lakes where we will have time to jump in the water and float from one saltwater lake to the other via a cool waterway.
-The current will help you along, so no paddling necessary.
+We will enjoy a boat ride over to St. Mary’s, with time to explore on our own, or take the boat back and explore the area by bicycling(cost on your own) or enjoy time at the unique saltwater lakes, where we will have time to jump in the water and float from one saltwater lake to the other via a cool waterway.
+The current will help you along, so no paddling necessary. *Subject to water level.

 Day 5 -